 1. Second HVAC system located in the attic.
 All ductwork servicing upstairs is in the attic.
 Ducts are leaky and improperly insulated allowing cold air to escape.

-2. 2nd HVAC system improperly sized.
-Too large for the space/square footage it is supposed to service pushing cooler air through leaky ducts and into the attic.
+2. Second HVAC system improperly sized.
+Too large for the space/square footage it is servicing.
+The larger blower is pushing cooler air through leaky ducts and into the attic.

 4. Poor ventilation in the attic due to improper baffle placement and insulation covering the open areas.

-A baffle is supposed to act as a channel for the open soffit below.
-Yet, look what the installation crew did...
+A baffle is supposed to act as a channel for the open soffit intake below.

 Answer: Control the humidity and the mold growth disappears.